alenaswann/Credit_Risk_Analysis/README.md

 # Credit Risk Analysis
 ## Overview
 ### This analysis is designed to examine various supervised machine learning algorithms and evaluate their performance in predicting credit card risk.
-Using a credit card dataset from LendingClub with unbalanced classes (low-risk greatly outnumbers high-risk loans), oversampling, undersampling, and combined over-under sampling approaches will be utilized and compared.
+Using a credit card dataset from LendingClub with unbalanced classes (low-risk greatly outnumbers high-risk loans), oversampling, undersampling, combination sampling, and ensemble learning approaches will be utilized and compared.

 ## Resources
 - Dataset: LoanStats_2019Q1.csv (LendingClub)